D-band strain underestimates fibril strain for twisted collagen fibrils at low strains: Discussion

 A similar tilt-stretch coupling should also occur in skin where the D-band spacing is $65\mathrm{nm}$ \cite{Brodsky:1980} and the surface molecular tilt reaches $17^\circ$ \cite{Ottani:2001, Mechanic:1987}.
 Notch testing has shown that skin resists tearing by stretching the fibrils perpendicular to the propagation direction of the tear \cite{Yang:2015}.
 For these fibrils the D-band spacing increases up to $67\mathrm{nm}$ before failure starts to occur at $3\%$ D-band strain \cite{Yang:2015}.
 This limiting D-band spacing equals the unstrained value observed in tendon \cite{Quan:2015}. $\langle \psi \rangle$ has not yet been measured in this tissue.
 Nevertheless, our results indicate that the $3\%$ D-band strain at failure may correspond to significantly larger fibril strains.

-When the surface molecular twist is smaller than $5^\circ$, as in tendon fibrils \cite{Hulmes:1981}, strain-straightening of molecules is not a significant deformation mechanism.
-Indeed, based on geometrical considerations, deformation via molecular untwisting can only accommodate strains up to $\epsilon_\mathrm{untwist}^\mathrm{max}=\sec\left[\psi_0(R)\right]-1$.
+When the surface molecular twist is smaller than $5^\circ$, as in tendon fibrils \cite{Hulmes:1981}, strain-straightening of molecules is not a significant deformation mechanism, and molecular stretching combined with intermolecular sliding dominates the response \cite{Sasaki:1996, Gautieri:2017}.
+Indeed, we expect the level of strain that can be accommodated by the molecular untwisting mechanism described here to be no more than $\epsilon_\mathrm{untwist}^\mathrm{max}$ as defined in Eq.~\ref{e_untwist_max}.
+Other collagenous tissues, including bone \cite{Almer:2005, Zimmermann:2011, Xi:2020} and cartilage \cite{Inamdar:2019}, that exhibit smaller unstrained D-bands indicating significant molecular twist should also exhibit torsion-stretch coupling at small strains up to $\epsilon_\mathrm{untwist}^\mathrm{max}$.
 While this limit can be as high as $5-6\%$ strain in highly twisted corneal tissue, it is less than half a percent for the small molecular twist of tendon fibrils.
-We thus expect that the torsion-stretch coupling described here is negligible in tendon, and D-band strain should be a good measure of fibril strain.
-Human, bovine and rat tendon fibrils have an extensibility before failure of between $20$ and $30\%$ \cite{Quigley:2018, Svensson:2013}.
-This is similar to the largest D-band strains -- $20\%$ -- observed for bovine and rat tendon fibrils stretched on an elastic substrate \cite{Gachon:2020, Peacock:2019}.
-In order to achieve such large strains without losing the molecular density fluctuation responsible for the D-band spacing, tendon fibrils must deform by a combination of molecular sliding \cite{Gautieri:2017, Peacock:2019} and/or molecular stretching \cite{Iqbal:2019} -- mechanisms that we have not modelled here.
+We expect that the torsion-stretch coupling can be mostly ignored in tendon; so that D-band strain should remain a good measure of fibril strain in tendon.

 Given the variety of collagen fibril surface tilts observed, it is interesting to consider the possible functional advantages of having a larger molecular tilt.
 One possibility is that the molecular tilt acts as a reversible deformation mechanism at low fibril strains -- much as the low-stiffness toe-region of tissue elasticity arises from crimp removal \cite{Fratzl:1998}.
 This could protect structured collagenous tissue in the low-strain regime.
 An additional example of this protective mechanism could be in the chordae that control the position of valve leaflets in the heart \cite{Ross:2020}.
 The chordae contain both collagen fibrils and elastin fibres arranged in a multi-layered cylindrical structure \cite{Millington:1998}.
 Static measurements show that the collagen fibrils have a D-band spacing of $65\mathrm{nm}$ and an average molecular twist angle of $9^\circ$ or $0.15$ radians \cite{Folkhard:1987}.
 This is half the value observed in the cornea, but significantly larger than in tendon.